 Gun Show Goes Off Without A Hitch After Astorino Vetoes Legislative Ban

-The Firearm and Knife Show and Sale kicked off as originally scheduled Saturday just days after Westchester County Executive Rob Astorino vetoed legislation that would have banned such events from county property, according to lohud.com.
-The show, which opens for its second day at 9 a.m.
-Sunday, is the first at the Westchester County Center since 2012, according to lohud.com, which reported that Astorino canceled a scheduled gun show in February 2013 in response to the shootings at Sandy Hook Elementary School in Newtown, Connecticut.
+The Firearm and Knife Show and Sale kicked off as originally scheduled Saturday at the Westchester County Center in White Plains just days after County Executive Rob Astorino vetoed legislation that would have banned such events from county property.
+In his veto message sent down to the legislature Friday, Astorino said, "the gun show satisfies all the requirements for its legal and safe operation" and "has historically been one of the best run and most well-attended events held at the ."

 Add your comments below